jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/FRINX_Features_User_Guide/using-the-frinx-api-bundle.md

 ```json
 {"output":{"versions":{"controller-version":"1.2.6.frinx-SNAPSHOT"}}}
 ```
-## Feature list
+### Feature list
 This allows a list of features to be extracted without starting up karaf.
 Each feature must have the following properties:

 name - version - repository - description - installed (boolean value, whether it is installed or not)

 You can run either:
+With Postman REST call `features list` which is already set up as follows:

-- By REST (as GET). (username: admin password: admin).
+- GET. (username: admin password: admin).
+- Issue the call by hitting **Send**.

 ```
 http://[host]:[port]/restconf/operational/installer:features
 ```
-Example output from using our pre-configured Postman REST call available [via this guide](../API.md).
+Example output:
 ![features list example](features-list.JPG)

 - Or by typing the following in a terminal window: